 After 36 years in recruiting, the creator of Tru Events knows what this industry needs: conferences that are fun and robots that do 80 percent of our work.

-Bill Boorman, aka the king of social recruiting (don’t call him that to his face though), will be joining us March 12-14 for Hiring Success 18 in San Francisco (register here!).
+Bill Boorman, aka the king of social recruiting (don’t call him that to his face though), will be joining us February 26-27 at Hiring Success 19 – Americas, in San Francisco.
 He’s the guy who breaks all the rules and always wears a hat.
 You’ll see him hosting Battle of the Bots or poking in and out of sessions looking for the next crazy, interesting thing to bring to the world of recruiting.
 You definitely can’t miss him and here’s a little preview to show you why.

 It started, like any good story, at a recruiting-fest in Toronto.
 Bill looked around the hot, noisy venue, which was actually a university lobby, and decided he needed some fresh air.

 “I’m going outside to sit under that tree and talk about recruiting,” he shouted, “anyone who wants to join me can.”
 And with that, he made haste to the tree.
 As it turned out, he wasn’t the only one who needed to get out of the stuffy room because 100 of the 140 attendees followed.

 As Bill shared his recruiting wisdom from beneath that tall arbor, it made him realize that this informal session was how he wished every conference could be: the opportunity to mingle casually, to talk shop, and more often than not, the best conversations he had were post-formalities, over a beer.

 So that’s the day Bill decided he wanted to make an event that felt like more like this casual, informal moment beneath the tree, which he dubbed an ‘unconference’.
 No over-managing, no speaker applications, no speeches.
 Just discussion, connection, and some drinks.